Insight · Government · Saudi Arabia

 Why a new framework?
 Introducing the ODRL

 The Open Data Readiness Level (ODRL) is a seven-point scale, explicitly modelled on the Technology Readiness Level (TRL) logic, designed to fill that gap.
 Like TRL, it moves from nothing at level one to fully operational and evidenced at level seven.
 Unlike TRL, its observable criteria are entirely derived from publicly verifiable signals on an entity’s own open data page, making it reproducible without self-reporting or access to internal systems.
-The framework synthesises three reference instruments: the ODI Open Data Maturity Model (Edition 2.0, 2025), SDAIA’s National Data Index (NADI), and the ODIN country profile criteria.
+The framework synthesises three reference instruments: the Open Data Institute’s Open Data Maturity Model (Edition 2.0, 2025), SDAIA’s National Data Index (NADI), and the ODIN country profile criteria.

 | ODRL | Label | Threshold criteria |